Bakery Products Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- April 2025: Vandemoortele and Délifrance announced their intention to merge, creating a new global leader in the frozen bakery market with an estimated combined turnover of €2.4 billion, enhancing product offerings and accelerating sustainability initiatives across Europe and Asia.
+- April 2025: Vandemoortele and Délifrance announced their intention to merge, creating a new global leader in the frozen bakery market with an estimated combined turnover of EUR 2.4 billion, enhancing product offerings and accelerating sustainability initiatives across Europe and Asia.

-- April 2025: Commercial Bakeries Corp completed the strategic acquisition of Hollandia Bakeries Ltd. and the Good Food Company Inc., expanding its capabilities in the North American private label cookie segment and enhancing its bakery network.
+- May 2024: Commercial Bakeries Corp completed the strategic acquisition of Hollandia Bakeries Ltd. and the Good Food Company Inc., expanding its capabilities in the North American private label cookie segment and enhancing its bakery network.

 Global Bakery Products Market Report Scope

-The global bakery products market is segmented based on product type, distribution channel, and geography.
-The market has been segmented based on product type into cakes and pastries, biscui ts, bread, morning goods, and other product types.
+Bakery products are prepared from flour or meal derived from grains and are available in a wide range.
+The global bakery products market is segmented based on product type, distribution channel, form, and geography.
+The market has been segmented based on product type into cakes and pastries, biscuits, bread, morning goods, and other product types.
 Based on the distribution channel, the market has been segmented into hypermarkets/supermarkets, convenience/grocery stores, specialty stores, online retail stores, and other distribution channels.
+Based on form, it's divided into fresh and frozen.
 Finally, based on geography, the market has been segmented into North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
+For each segment, the market sizing and forecasts have been done based on value (in USD).

 | Bread |

-| Cakes & Pastries |
+| Cakes and Pastries |

-| Biscuits / Cookies |
+| Biscuits/Cookies |

-| Morning Goods (Donuts, Muffins, Croissants) |
+| Morning Goods |

 | Other Product Types |

-| Supermarkets / Hypermarkets |
+| Supermarkets/Hypermarkets |

-| Convenience & Grocery Stores |
+| Convenience and Grocery Stores |

 | Specialty Bakery Stores |

-| Online Retail & D2C |
+| Online Retail Stores |

 | Other Channels |